 Can a Broken Drain Pipe Underground Become a Problem?
 YES!

 A broken or damaged underground drain pipe may seem like a minor issue but don’t fool yourself.
-If not taken care of, the damages can domino costing you more and more money. can find the problem, fix it effectively, and get your home plumbing running again.
+If not taken care of, the damages can domino costing you more and more money.
+New Flow Plumbing can find the problem, fix it effectively, and get your home plumbing running again.

 Before you pick up the phone and call us, here are some signs that indicate that there is a problem with your underground pipes.
 Noticing these signs will help prevent further unwanted damage.